 You’ll also want to bookmark a few iconic sights: La Ventana Natural Arch, one of the largest natural arches in New Mexico; the Bandera Volcano, a 20,000-year-old dormant volcano on the Continental Divide that guests can explore on foot; and the Ice Cave, an underground “ice box” found within a twisting lava tube system formed by the Bandera’s ancient explosion.

-Nab an 8am breakfast burrito in nearby Albuquerque, and by ten you could be standing amongst volcanic carnage and sharp, craggy basalt that stretches as far as the eye can see.
-But before you head into El Malpaís, be sure to grab a bike helmet, gloves, knee pads, and a headlamp if you’re looking to go underground.
-You can nab a permit from either El Malpaís Visitor Center or El Morro Visitor Center and go caving on your own.
-(Note: The caves are currently closed to the public due to COVID-19; check the monument’s website for updates.)
+Nab an early morning breakfast burrito in nearby Albuquerque, and by 10 am, you could be standing amongst volcanic carnage and sharp, craggy basalt that stretches as far as the eye can see.
+Be sure to grab a bike helmet, gloves, knee pads, and a headlamp if you’re looking to go underground.
+You can secure a permit from either El Malpaís Visitor Center or El Morro Visitor Center and go caving on your own.

-And then there’s the second mistake hikers make: not bringing enough water.
+And then there’s the second mistake hikers make: Not bringing enough water.
 "Remember that El Malpaís is in a high desert, and natural water sources are scarce,” notes Abetz.
-Hikers should plan ahead and carry the water they need, especially when hiking through open land.
-Luckily, the national monument has a bit more infrastructure, with water and restrooms available.
+Hikers should plan ahead and carry in the water they need, especially when hiking through open land.
+Luckily, the National Monument is equipped with a bit more infrastructure, with water and restrooms available.